-Benefit Description You pay After the calendar year deductible Preventive care medications (cont.) • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Nothing (No deductible) • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Not covered: Drugs and supplies for cosmetic purposes Drugs for weight loss Drugs to enhance athletic performance • Fertility drugs • Drugs obtained at a non-Plan pharmacy (after the plan deductible is met) • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuris (PKU) branched-chain ketonuris, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit. • Non-prescription medicines, except those listed on the Your Choice formulary Medications prescribed for foreign travel
+Benefit Description You pay After the calendar year deductible Preventive medications (cont.)
+HDHP Option Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Nothing (No deductible) • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a health care professional and filled by a network pharmacy.
+These may include some over the counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
+For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/Index/browse-recommendations Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Not covered: Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs • Drugs obtained at a non-Plan pharmacy (after the plan deductible is met) • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuris (PKU) branched-chain ketonuris, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit. • Non-prescription medicines, except those listed on the Your Choice formulary Medications prescribed for foreign travel